andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Skull_Stripping.rst

 Video
 *******

 To see a screencast demonstrating how to check your skullstripped image, click `here <https://youtu.be/VobRXk3ccNQ>`__.
-When you are done watching the video, try the exercises below.
+This may help you with the exercises above.